mikieet6/ukvi-complaints/apps/ukvi-complaints-prototype/views/content/en/positive-outcome.md

-##To get clarification about the decision
+##To get clarification about your entitlements

 If you want clarification on your Visa entitlements contact UKVI.

-This can take up to 2 days to get a response, and you may need to pay a fee.

 [Contact UK Visas and immigration](https://www.gov.uk/contact-ukvi-inside-outside-uk)